Last Updated on

 The competition scope for 22lr is exceptionally durable as it has a strong body.
 The protective aluminum shield hood adds to the defense of the new version from the original ultra-shot model.
 It has a sleek, tactical look because of the matte finish which also eliminates reflection.
 This ultra-shot QD digital swift reflects sight can be the alternative to the overly priced mil-spec models.

 Also, it comes with a limited lifetime warranty.
 The 3x AG5 battery is very durable and comes with a rubber lens cap.
 The adjustment tools are pretty good also.
 Its field of view is 105 foot @100 yards.
 Not to forget, it is also waterproof, fog proof and shockproof.
 It has an old-school look that gives it an antique touch.
+Also, check Vortex Venom red dot for a good result.

 - Best for close range, fast moving squirrel